 Judges 4:14 And Deborah said unto Barak, Up; for this is the day in which the LORD has delivered Sisera into your hand: is not the LORD gone out before you?
 So Barak went down from mount Tabor, and ten thousand men after him.

 The commentators say ten thousand was probably a drop in the bucket compared to how many the Canaanites had.
 They not only had the technological superiority, they had the number superiority in spades.
 We find as we read the story, only two tribes were involved in this—Naphtali and Zebulon.
 The other ten were going about doing their own business.
-They couldn't be bothered.
+They could not be bothered.

 Judges 4:15 And the LORD discomfited Sisera, and all his chariots, and all his host, with the edge of the sword before Barak; so that Sisera lighted down off his chariot, and fled away on his feet.